touseef75/imt/README.md

-# Welcome to Thapa Touseef React Ecommerce Website
+# Welcome to Touseef React Ecommerce Website

 ## Follow the 3 Steps and you are good to go.